Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 And while the Otter Pro Sled Large has the largest load capacity of all the ice sleds covered in this article, it’s actually a bit shorter than the Pelican Trek Sport 94 (though it makes up for this with its greater width).

-Due to its extra capacity, you can be sure that this sled can easily hold your ice auger, bucket, rod holders, and all the other ice fishing gear you need for a successful hardwater fishing trip.
+When we put it to the test, we found that this sled can easily hold an ice auger, bucket, rod holders, and all the other ice fishing gear needed for a successful hardwater fishing trip.

 When buying a super sized sled like this, you also need to consider how you will transport it on land.